 Maneuverability

-The frame and the handlebar flex more than we'd like on this stroller, which translates to a lack of control and responsiveness.
-Attempts to push one-handed led to some potential for tipping in our tests, and this problem got worse on rougher terrain, like on grass and gravel.
-This option isn't the best choice for those who frequent parks or off-road adventures.
+The frame and handlebar flex more than we'd like on this stroller, which translates to a lack of control and responsiveness.
+Attempting to push one-handed led to some potential for tipping, and this problem got worse on rougher terrain, like grass and gravel.
+This option isn't best for those who frequent parks or off-road adventures.

 Transporting and Storing